ibara/vce/README.md

 CP/M might be real slow on real hardware.

+CP/M garbles the display of the first few characters after typing your first keystroke.

 MS-DOS support is missing.

 The display ticks up one if you are the very bottom of a